 It’s taken you weeks, perhaps even months, of hard work and tenacity but it appears that your efforts are, at last, starting to pay dividends.
 Your phone rings.
 It’s the personal assistant of that important and potentially lucrative new client you have been targeting.
 They are calling to confirm a meeting the following week.
 You briefly allow yourself a moment of self-congratulation before turning your attention to planning for the appointment.
 Meetings like this are hard to come by and the chances are you’ll only have one opportunity to make a great impression.
 You want to come across as a trustworthy and credible communicator, friendly, likeable, approachable and influential.

-So in order to do this what exactly should you wear?
+So in order to do this what exactly should you wear if you want to dress to impress?

 For many years persuasion scientists have been studying the effects of clothing on people’s likelihood to be influenced.
 Social psychologist Leonard Bickman is well known for his studies that demonstrated the powerful sway of the well-attired.
 Many of his experiments would involve a researcher stopping a passer-by and asking them to comply with a request of sorts.
 Sometimes the request would be to pick up a piece of discarded litter.
 On other occasions the request would be to stand on a specific spot by a bus stop.
 My personal favorite involved asking passers-by to give change for a parking meter to a complete stranger.